flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 ```

 ## Define ImageSpec in a YAML File
-There exists an option to override the container image by providing an Image Spec YAML file to the `pyflyte run` or `pyflyte register` command.
+There is an option to override the container image by providing an ImageSpec YAML file to the  `pyflyte run` or `pyflyte register` command.
 This allows for greater flexibility in specifying a custom container image.
 For example:

 ```yaml